b2net/big_data_analysis/GoogleCorrelateWords and FRM comparison/README.md

 regsub = regsubsets(x = ctest_clean[184:584, c(2:10)], y = Lambda_mean[1:401, 2],
     nvmax = 4)
 summary(regsub)
-# Adjusted R-squared
+summary(regsub)$adjr2 # adjusted R-squared

-summary(regsub)$adjr2
+# Plot 2: Heatmap of the BIC criterion depending on selected variables for the regression.

-# Alternative quality criteria - BIC criteria.
-The smaller the value the better is the variable/model.
+# The darker a rectangle, the higher is the probability, that the variable is included
-# Plot 2:
+# in the model (ordered by the BIC criterion).
+The columns (x-axis) show the possible
+# variables for the model with respect to the BIP criterion.
 dev.new()
-#Summary-plot for choosing a Model
-#The darker a rectangle, the higher is the probability, that the variable is included in the model (ordered by the BIC criterion).
-#The columns (x-axis) show the possible variables for the model with respect to the BIP criterion.
-#For example: The best model would include 4 variables "bad economy", "down economy" "tough economic times" and "recession proof".
-#This heatmap plot makes sense for better interpretation if the summary(.) output is too large.
-#This may be the case, if more than 15 predictors are used for model selection.

 plot(regsub, main = "Heatmap of the BIC criterion depending on selected variables for the regression") summary(regsub)$bic summary(regsub, all.best = TRUE, matrix = TRUE, matrix.logical = FALSE, df = NULL)